What Are Collagen Peptides? Your Complete Guide to Collagen Supplements

 - Egg yolk and eggshell membranes

-Take a collagen peptide supplement
+Take a collagen peptides supplement

-Collagen protein powder (aka collagen peptides) makes it easy to get more collagen in your diet.
+What is collagen powder?
+Also known as collagen protein, this supplement makes it easy to get more collagen in your diet.
 Just mix one or two scoops of collagen powder into your smoothie, Bulletproof Coffee, soup or water.

 “Skin fibroblasts have an absolute dependence on vitamin C for the synthesis of collagen, and for the regulation of the collagen/elastin balance in the dermis,” wrote researchers in a 2017 literature review.

-There’s an easy way to get more vitamin C in your diet: eat lightly cooked vegetables like Brussels sprouts, spinach and broccoli, as well as fresh berries.
+There’s an easy way to get more vitamin C in your diet to help produce collagen: Eat lightly cooked vegetables like brussels sprouts, spinach and broccoli, as well as fresh berries.

-Collagen protein FAQ
+Collagen Peptides FAQ

 What’s the difference between collagen and gelatin?

 The difference is that gelatin forms a jiggly gel when it’s dissolved in hot liquid and cooled.
-Bulletproof Collagen Protein is hydrolyzed a step further so it mixes easily into hot or cold liquids without gelling when it cools.
+Bulletproof Collagen Peptides are hydrolyzed a step further so it mixes easily into hot or cold liquids without gelling when it cools.

 What does “hydrolyzed collagen” mean?

 You break down your food into smaller parts by chewing it, and then it gets broken down into even smaller particles in your stomach so your body can use all the nutrients.
 Like digestion, hydrolysis converts collagen into smaller molecules.
 These molecules are easier to absorb into your body.

 - Does the collagen come from pasture-raised animals?
 When you buy products made from grass-fed animals, you support happy cows that spent most of their lives in pasture.